thoughtbot/maintaining-open-source-projects/book/04-quality.md

 <!--
 As a maintainer, each decision you take and each interaction you have with the community sets a tone.
 You might show happiness about certain things, anger or indifference about others.
-Each issue you close, each Pull Request you merge, each thread you participate in shows your values, and that will probably grow a following of people who share them.
+Each issue you close, each patch you merge, each thread you participate in shows your values, and that will probably grow a following of people who share them.
 See examples of how maintainers set the priorities of their projects in these threads: